September 18-20th, 2020 Friday at 2 PM – Sunday 2 PM

 10-12 AM Jams and Bluegrass Workshop begin.
 Please check the marker board for what’s happening and where.

 12 PM: Potato Bar Lunch.
 Baked potato with all of the toppings.
 Apples and home baked brownies for dessert. $10 donation is suggested.

 1-4 PM: Jam Sessions & Bluegrass Workshop continue.
 Volunteer jam leaders will be on hand or feel free to begin your own.
 Plenty of space to work with others on particular songs as well.

-2-4 PM Spinning Honey in the Demo Tent.
-We’ll crank up the extractors to sweeten up the day.
+2-4 PM Cider Making in the Demo Tent.
+We’ll crank up the press to sweeten up the day.

 5:30 PM: Potluck Supper.
 Bring your favorite dish or foods to share.
 Grill and warming oven will be fired up in the Kitchen Garden if you wish to use it.
 Meat from the smoker will be served to compliment the dinner.
 Bring your favorite dish or drink to share.
 Potluck cookout!

 7-9 PM: Saturday Evening Coffee House.
 One or two and off.
 Sign up with new or familiar combinations to play up to two pieces.
 Instructor bands to perform…..
 Followed by campfire and studio jams.